Breadcrumb

 How will I report on my school-based service expansion efforts?

 In your annual Uniform Data System (UDS) reports you will include the number of patients served at school-based service sites.
 Through semi-annual progress reports and a Non-Competing Continuation (NCC) progress report you will also report on your progress opening new SBSE-funded sites and adding or expanding services, including required mental health services.
-See the SBSE overview webpage for details about progress reports.
+See Manage the School-Based Service Expansion (SBSE) Award for details about progress reports.

 (Updated: 3/2/2023)